 Meet Our Team of Highly Trained Professionals

-I am 35 years old and was born and raised in Opotiki.
+I am a GP from Opotiki.
 I have been a doctor for ten years since graduating from the University of Auckland in 2006.
 I chose to work here in Kawerau as I have always wanted to work in the EBOP, close to home, especially in an area of need.
 I am proud to be one of the few Maori GP's working in rural New Zealand and I am passionate about the positive impact our clinic will have on the health of the Kawerau community.
 In my free time I enjoy spending time with my family, and fishing down the coast at Waihau Bay.

 Dr Indira Edwards (MB BS, FRNZCGP)